- Note: This is part 1/2

 What were some of the difficult, or painful things that I would have to do in order to become that person?

-It wouldn’t necessarily have to be painful or difficult either, instead it could have just been unpleasant.
+It wouldn’t necessarily have to be painful or difficult either, instead, it could have just been unpleasant.

 For example: in order to find women who wanted me in the worst of ways I had to talk to lots of women.

-Which means that I had to get rejected by a shit ton of women so that I could figure out how to make this woman thing work.
+This means that I had to get rejected by a shit ton of women so that I could figure out how to make this woman thing work.

 And as pretty much all of the pros will tell you; you will still get rejected a lot.
 But if you, like me, want more women then you’ll have to face those rejections.